gitupwithit/oauth2-workflow-calendar-template/readme.md

-Template for Google Calendar sign in, OAuth2 authentication, token management.
+Template for Google chrome extension development with Calendar sign in, OAuth2 authentication, token management.

 Server is used for keeping client_secret secure.